velis74/django-project-base/docs/installation.md

 ## Django project base

-Install the package:
+To install the package, run the following command:

 ```bash
 $ pip install django-project-base
 ```

-Extend the BaseProject & BaseProfile model:
+To use the library, extend the BaseProject and BaseProfile models in your app's models.py file:

 ::: code-group